bytecodealliance/wasmtime/docs/langref.rst

 (:type:`bool`, integer, and floating point).
 Each scalar value in a SIMD type is called a *lane*.
 The number of lanes must be a power of two in the range 2-256.

-.. type:: vNiB
+.. type:: i%Bx%N

     A SIMD vector of integers.
-The lane type :type:`iB` must be one of the integer types :type:`i8` ... :type:`i64`.
+The lane type :type:`iB` is one of the integer types :type:`i8` ... :type:`i64`.

-    Some concrete integer vector types are :type:`v4i32`, :type:`v8i64`, and :type:`v4i16`.
+    Some concrete integer vector types are :type:`i32x4`, :type:`i64x8`, and :type:`i16x4`.

     The size of a SIMD integer vector in memory is :math:`N B\over 8` bytes.

-.. type:: vNf32
+.. type:: f32x%N

     A SIMD vector of single precision floating point numbers.

-    Some concrete :type:`f32` vector types are: :type:`v2f32`, :type:`v4f32`,
+    Some concrete :type:`f32` vector types are: :type:`f32x2`, :type:`f32x4`,
-    and :type:`v8f32`.
+    and :type:`f32x8`.

     The size of a :type:`f32` vector in memory is :math:`4N` bytes.

-.. type:: vNf64
+.. type:: f64x%N

     A SIMD vector of double precision floating point numbers.

-    Some concrete :type:`f64` vector types are: :type:`v2f64`, :type:`v4f64`,
+    Some concrete :type:`f64` vector types are: :type:`f64x2`, :type:`f64x4`,
-    and :type:`v8f64`.
+    and :type:`f64x8`.

     The size of a :type:`f64` vector in memory is :math:`8N` bytes.

-.. type:: vNbool
+.. type:: boolx%N

     A boolean SIMD vector.

+    Boolean vectors are used when comparing SIMD vectors.
+For example, comparing two :type:`i32x4` values would produce a :type:`boolx4` result.

     Like the :type:`bool` type, a boolean vector cannot be stored in memory.
-It can only be used for ephemeral SSA values.

 Instructions
 ============